Build your own digit recogniser

 Private

 This is a bit harder than isolated digits, but not much.
 The key is to realise that there may be silence between the words, so you will need an acoustic model (i.e., an HMM) for that.
-Hint: you labelled the silence earlier as
+Hint: silence was labelled as junk in the data collection, so you could consider that as another word.

 Evaluating the output of the recogniser is no longer so easy – it might insert or delete digits, as well as substitute incorrect digits.
 You can use your existing training data, but you’ll need to make a different test set, containing digit sequences, and a corresponding label file.